-Assessment is on-going and throughout each module there are several assignments with set submission dates and feedback provided by module tutors.
+Students will be assessed on a continuing basis and assignments are submitted online or provided as practical assessments during practical days.
+Throughout each module there are several assignments with set submission dates and feedback provided by module tutors.
 Assignments take various forms, including written reports, essays, short answer questions, assessed discussion boards and practical exams.
 Specific assessment requirements for each module are provided at the end of this document (appendices 1-7)